spro/torch-seq2seq-intent-parsing/README.md

 -n_epochs            Number of epochs to train [10000]
 ```

-With the small example training set you should get good results around 2500 epochs (about 5 minutes on a recent MacBook CPU)
+With the small example training set you should get good results around 2500 epochs (about 5 minutes on a recent MacBook CPU).